UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignment_5.md

 A natural suggestion may be to collect data from more participants across more cities.
-Not only would that make the results more generalizable, this would also let the author control for regional confounders, much like he did in controlling for demographic variables such as gender and age.
-While the protest which the author studies were at their largest in Moscow, other major cities across the country were also hubs of significant protest gatherings.
+Not only would that make the results more generalizable, this would also let the author control for regional confounders, much like she did in controlling for demographic variables such as gender and age.
+While the protests which the author studies were at their largest in Moscow, other major cities across the country were also hubs of significant protest gatherings.
 Of course, this may pose a logistical and financial challenge to do so.
 Because protests are rare